Inge Hornstra

-Inge Hornstra (born 21 May 1974) is an Australian-born stage and television actress.
+Inge Hornstra (born 21 May 1974) is an Holland-born Australian stage and television actress.
 She is best known for her roles on Heartbreak High and McLeod's Daughters.

 Early life

-Hornstra was born in 1974 in Sydney, Australia to Dutch parents.
+Hornstra was born in 1974 in Netherlands and moved to Australia when she was four years old.
 She graduated from NIDA with a degree in Performing Arts in 1994.

 Career

 Hornstra began her acting career in 1993, appearing in a short film titled The Door.
 She gained recognition for her leading role as 'Tatyana 'Tats' Alecsandri' in Sweat, a drama series set in an athletic school.
 It also starred Heath Ledger in his first leading role in a television series.
 The show was cancelled after just one season due to low ratings.
 Following Sweat, Hornstra had a recurring role as 'Allie Matts' on teen television series Heartbreak High for two seasons.
 From 2002 to 2006, Hornstra had a recurring role on popular series McLeod's Daughters, as 'Sandra Kinsella' (later Kinsella-Ryan).

 Other credits include medical drama series G.P., Big Sky, Murder Call, Wildside, Water Rats, Head Start, BeastMaster, and Farscape; and the television films Chameleon, which aired on UPN in 1998, BlackJack: Murder Archive and BlackJack: Ace Point Game.